 A-104.f: Reporting Distance Learning

-Boards must ensure that, if the TAA-approved training is entirely distance learning training, i.e., online training, Workforce Solutions Office staff selects sub-fund code 48–Distance Learning in the Occupational/Vocational service fund code line in TWIST Service Tracking.
+Boards must ensure that, if the TAA-approved training is entirely distance learning training, that is, online training, Workforce Solutions Office staff selects sub-fund code 48–Distance Learning in the Occupational/Vocational service fund code line in TWIST Service Tracking.

 A-104.g: Reporting TWIST Fund Codes

-Boards must ensure that Workforce Solutions Office staff uses TAA fund code 121–Trade Adjustment Assistance if TAA funds are used for any of the TAA-approved training.
+Boards must ensure that Workforce Solutions Office staff uses TAA fund code 121–Trade Adjustment Assistance if TAA funds are used for any portion of the TAA-approved training.

-Boards must ensure that Workforce Solutions Office staff uses TWIST fund code 136–TAA/Other if TAA-approved training is funded completely by other government or private sources (e.g., WIOA, Choices, Supplemental Nutrition Assistance Program, Pell Grants, Texas Department of Assistive and Rehabilitative Services, U.S. Department of Veterans Affairs, or scholarships).
+Boards must ensure that Workforce Solutions Office staff uses TWIST fund code 136–TAA/Other if TAA-approved training is funded completely by other government or private sources (for example, WIOA, Temporary Assistance for Needy Families, Supplemental Nutrition Assistance Program, Pell Grants, US Department of Veterans Affairs, or scholarships).

 Boards must be aware that the “planned cost of training” is an estimated cost of the entire training program.
 The estimated cost is used to determine the average cost of TAA-approved training programs; the average cost is used to determine the annual reasonable cost standard.